Local structure of classical sequences, regular sequences, and dynamics: Notation

 Here~$\NN$ denotes the natural numbers~$\{1,2,3,\dots\}$.
-We will always identify the first few terms of a sequence explicitly for two reasons: Firstly, (almost) all the properties we will be dealing with are {\it{a priori}} sensitive to shifting the sequence; secondly, where sequences are identified with an entry (denoted~A followed by a number) in the Online Encyclopedia of Integer Sequences~\cite{OEIS} this only means identity up to a possible shift.
+We will always identify the first few terms of a sequence explicitly for two reasons: Firstly, (almost) all the properties we will be dealing with are {\it{a priori}} acutely sensitive to shifting the sequence; secondly, where sequences are identified with an entry (denoted~A followed by a number) in the Online Encyclopedia of Integer Sequences~\cite{OEIS} the claimed equality only means identity up to a possible shift.

 We denote the rational primes~$\{2,3,5,\dots\}$ by~$\mathbb{P}$ and for~$p\in\mathbb{P}$ the~$p$-part of an integer~$n$ is written~$\lfloor n\rfloor_p=p^{\ord_p(n)}$, where~$\ord_p(n)$ is the number of times that~$p$ divides into~$n$.
 For a sequence~$a$ we then write~$\lfloor a\rfloor_p$ for the sequence of~$p$-parts~$(\lfloor a_n\rfloor_p)$.